Presque Isle, Maine: Colleges and universities

 In 1903, the Aroostook State Normal School began offering a two-year teacher preparation program.
 In 1968, it was renamed the University of Maine at Presque Isle.
 Northern Maine Technical College was established in 1961, now Northern Maine Community College.
 The first students entered the college in 1963.
 Today it serves about 2000 students.

 Hospitals

 The first Presque Isle Hospital was established on April 8, 1912.
 Four physicians were affiliated with the hospital, whose dual aims were to serve the community and to provide a training school for nurses.
 The building was a white-frame structure, enlarged from a home under construction.
 The need and demand for the hospital increased so rapidly that in 1921 a new three-story brick hospital was dedicated.
 This hospital was in operation for nearly four decades, when it, too, proved inadequate.
 A major fundraising campaign was launched in the late 1950s.
 After a large donation was given by Mr. and Mrs. W. H. Wildes, the daughter of the late Senator Arthur Gould, the Arthur R. Gould Memorial Hospital was constructed and opened in 1960.
-The hospital has expanded and been modernized in recent years and in 1981 became a part of The Aroostook Medical Center.
+The hospital has expanded and been modernized in recent years, and in 1981 became part of The Aroostook Medical Center.